vicariousdrama/dnd/5e_Jaxxen_Tiefling_Warlock/session_12.md

 Matheris checks if the door is unlocked with Mage Hand, but it doesnt open.

+---

+## Some Lizard Things

 Oli searches the area of any other passages.
 He checks each door, listening for anything from other side.
 When he gets to the left door he hears multiple things coming towards the door from footsteps.

 We hide behind the pillars.
 The two fighters stay up the stairs a bet.
 We let Garth get a clear shot.

+The door handle turns and opens a little bit.
+We hear a whisper but dont recognize the language.
+The door bursts open.
+A number of lizard like bipedals comes in with weapons, perhaps a dozen.
+Garth casts a spell of fire toward the big group at the door.
+Many are on fire and dead.
+Somew that were coming in are fleeing down the hallway.

+Matheris range attack and hits.
+Jaxxen casts Chill Touch hitting for 1 necrotic damage.
+Oli shoots and hits one killing it.
+Edwin casts create bonfire.
+The last one still alive.
+Jinxia runs after it.
+Jaxxen moves closer but the lizard guy gets into door and locks it.

+We decide to retreat back up the stairway for now, setting trip lines before the pressure plate, and setup bells of string on steps to alert, as well as loose swords.
+There was no treasure on the lizards we killed.

+_end of session_